 Most cable releases have some method for holding the cable in the shooting position.
 This is for when the camera is set at the bulb setting.
 This allows for the photographer to take long exposure without having to hold the release, and potentially move the camera.
 During very long exposures it prevents fatigue from holding down the plunger, and allows the photographer to leave the camera for exposures that could last many hours.
 I used to take star-trail photos by using a cable release in this way and it allowed me to go back to sleep!
 I would set an alarm so I could wake up and release the trigger at whatever interval I chose and before the sun came up.
 It doesn’t make for a good night’s rest, but can yield some great photos.

-Like most products, cable release come in different styles and quality.
+Like most products, cable releases come in different styles and quality.
 The most common is a cable enclosed in cloth or plastic, and has a screw on the side to clamp the cable in place for the bulb setting.
-I prefer the design that has to switch style setting for bulb and regular free moving setting.
+I prefer the design that has to switch style mechanism for bulb and regular free moving setting.
 The bulb setting is different than the screw clamp.
-At the base of the plunger is a disk that is twisted to engage the bulb setting pressing the plunger down all the way causes the cable to “stick” when the exposure is to be ended, the disk is pressed and the plunger pops up.
-Very simple to use and with the release I have used there seems to be less danger than the screw clamp, that the cable with come loose and trip the shutter too soon.
+At the base of the plunger is a disk that is twisted to engage the bulb setting.
+Pressing the plunger down all the way causes the cable to “stick” when the exposure is to be ended, the disk is pressed, and the plunger pops up.
+Very simple to use, and with the release I have used, there seems to be less danger than the screw clamp that the cable with come loose and trip the shutter too soon.

 I have had several junk releases.
-One problem that arises with cheap cable releases is that they hang off to the side of the camera or lens, and this cause stress to the bottom of the cable.
+One problem that arises with cheap cable releases is that they hang off to the side of the camera or lens, and this causes stress to the bottom of the cable.
 This can cause the cable to kink and limit or ruin its function.
-Good releases have relatively stiff plastic shafts that prevent kinking and good cloth enclosed ones have a spring around the cloth to create a wider bend in the cable, and avoid the sharp kink.
-The other problem I have had is pushing the plunger and the cable sort of pushes backward and the release poops out.
-Buy a good cable release and it will last a very long time, and it will work smooth as silk.
+Good releases have relatively stiff plastic shafts that prevent kinking, and good cloth enclosed ones have a spring around the cloth to create a wider bend in the cable, and avoid the sharp kink.
+The other problem I have had is pushing the plunger and the cable sort of pushes backward, and the release poops out.
+Buy a good cable release, and it will last a very long time, and it will work smooth as silk.

 Specialty Cable releases

 Some cable releases have no plunger, but a bulb that you squeeze.
 The air pressure then pushes the triggering mechanism.
 On some very old camera bulb releases were the norm, but modern bulb releases are used with very long cords.
-This allows the photographer to stay far away from the subject, or to enter the photo, for a self-portrait.
+This allows the photographer to stay far away from the subject or enter the photo, for a self-portrait.
 Distance between camera and subject is advantageous for wildlife photography.
-For instance a camera set up close to a bird feeder, bird house or anywhere wildlife is expected to be, can allow the photographer to make the shot with minimal disturbance to the animal.
+For instance, a camera set up close to a bird feeder, bird house, or anywhere wildlife is expected to be can allow the photographer to make the shot with minimal disturbance to the animal.
 A camera could also be set up at a high vantage point, or some uncomfortable, or dangerous position.